-(b) Financial risk management
+Financial risk management (b)

 The Group's and the Company's activities are exposed to a variety of financial risks arising from their operations and the use of financial instruments.
 The key financial risks include credit risk, liquidity risk, interest rate risk and foreign currency risk.
 The Group's and the Company's overall financial risk management objective is to optimise value for their shareholders.